Arun-Kumar-Kanakanti/Crop-Advisory-Intelligence-System/README.md

    - Suggested **fertilizers**.
 4. All actions are stored under the user's local log.
 5. If logged in as admin (`akk23306@gmail.com`), a "View Logs" option is available to inspect user history.

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE) — feel free to use, modify, and share!